clinicjs/node-clinic-common/README.md

 A function that will check file contents for transpiled code.
 Check also includes a search for a source map comment.

+Arguments:
+  - `fileName` - Path to the file being passed in.

 ***

 ## Scripts